thirdweb-dev/thirdweb-cli/README.md

 - Upload ABIs to IPFS
 - Open the publish flow in your thirdweb dashboard in a browser

-From the thirdweb dashboard, you can review, publish, browse and deploy your contracts with just a few clicks.
+From the thirdweb dashboard, you can review and publish your contracts.
+Published contracts can be deployed via the dashboard on with our SDKs.

 ---